Friday 16 August 2019

 They paused and then walked up from the water's edge to stand once more, a few metres apart, to rest.
 Looking at their plump little bodies it was impossible not to be charmed by their innocence and their complete lack of fear of human beings, the like of which they probably had never seen before.

 One commenced preening, burying its black bill deep in its soft breast feathers.
-There was something very relaxing about watching this small bird preening, as its bill disappeared into the depths of the soft feathers, a similar feeling, if you like, to snuggling into a warm jumper or plumping a pillow.
+There was something very relaxing about watching this small bird preening, as its bill disappeared into the depths of the feathers, a similar feeling, if you like, to snuggling into a warm jumper or plumping a pillow.
 A comforting action of re-arrangement and re-assurance.

-Satisfied all was in order the Sanderling ceased its brief spell of feather maintenance and stood quietly, retracting one leg into its white feathered underparts, to stand in repose.
+Satisfied all was in order the Sanderling ceased its brief spell of feather maintenance and stood quietly, retracting one leg into its white underparts, to stand in repose.
 Look closely though and you can see the Sanderling is forever alert, constantly moving its head in small lateral movements to check all is well.

 Not for long did it remain still.
 A slow luxurious upwards stretch of both wings to their maximum extent signalled that the equivalent of Sanderling down time was over.
 Its companion followed suit and both were soon scuttling along at high speed as they fed along the water's edge, dodging the waves slapping on a green blanket of algae, or wandering higher up the shelf of concrete to probe in the myriad small cracks.